 To make sure your business meets fair trading regulations, you need to consider:

-When you sell products or services, you need to understand:
+When you sell products or services, you also need to understand:

 Contracts

-When you agree to do a job in exchange for money or some other benefit, you're probably entering a commercial contract.
-This contract is legally enforceable regardless of whether it is a ‘handshake deal’ or written agreement.
+When you agree to do a job for money or another benefit, you're probably entering a commercial contract.
+This contract is legally enforceable whether it's a ‘handshake deal’ or written agreement.

-Make sure you understand the contract before signing.
+Make sure you understand a contract before you sign it.

 Privacy laws